Denis Goldberg: 1985: a negotiated release

-Goldberg's daughter Hilary was living on a kibbutz in Israel, which had set up a committee to try and obtain her father’s release from prison.
+Goldberg's daughter Hilary was living in Kibbutz Ma'ayan Baruch in northern Israel, among whose founders in 1947 were Jewish soldiers from South Africa who fought in the British Army during World War II and knew Denis from South Africa.
+Together with the kibbutz management, Hilary had set up a committee to try and obtain her father’s release from prison.
 Herut Lapid, who campaigned for the release of Jewish prisoners worldwide, became involved and started lobbying political contacts in Britain.
 It was a difficult time for Goldberg as he did not know the stance of the ANC and his comrades imprisoned on Robben Island towards his possible release.
 Isolated as he was from both of them and those at liberty there was little opportunity for consultation; however, a message was conveyed to him that the ANC, including those on Robben Island, approved of the initiatives of his daughter and Herut Lapid.

 In 1985, these ongoing initiatives were complemented by political developments.
 Under pressure from the United States, the government offered to release political prisoners if they renounced violence.
 Goldberg asked to see Mandela and his other comrades in Cape Town, but this was refused.
 The main condition put to Goldberg was that he would not take part in violence for political ends.
 Goldberg agreed not to be a soldier anymore, but he did not repudiate his earlier involvement or the need for an armed struggle.
 In a letter to President P. W. Botha he detailed his position and agreed to an "undertaking to participate in normal peaceful politics which can be freely and meaningfully practised".
 On 28 February 1985, after 22 years in prison, he was released.

 While in prison, Goldberg had attained degrees in Public Administration, History and Geography, and in Library Science through the University of South Africa and had undertaken part of a law degree.